Comparison of Anomaly Detectors: Context Matters: Experimental results

 \subsubsection{Sensitivity study of OC-SVM}

-The experimental comparison on the tabular data was dominated by the OC-SVM model, which is in sharp contrast to many prior experimental comparisons~\citep{goldstein2016comparative, chalapathyGroupAnomalyDetection2018, deecke2018image, gopalanPIDForestAnomalyDetection2019, iwataSupervisedAnomalyDetection2019, wang2020advae}.
+Domination of OC-SVM on tabular data in anomaly validation context contrasts to many prior experimental comparisons~\citep{goldstein2016comparative, chalapathyGroupAnomalyDetection2018, deecke2018image, gopalanPIDForestAnomalyDetection2019, iwataSupervisedAnomalyDetection2019, wang2020advae}.
 The search for the culprit found it to be the hyperparameter selection.
-This study has varied the $\nu$ parameter, kernels, and their parameters, which is much more than the most prior art does, which is fixing the kernel to RBF and tests few values of its width $\gamma$ and $\nu.$ Inclusion of other kernels into the search for hyperparameters seems to be the major source of improvement.
-The OC-SVM restricted to use only the RBF kernel and $\nu=0.5$, denoted in Tab.~\ref{tab:tabular_auc_auc_meanmax} as \textbf{orbf}, performs significantly worse.\footnote{The width of the kernel was still optimized.} In the above experiments, the sigmoid kernel was the optimal choice for 23 datasets, while the RBF kernel only for 13.
-A good performance of the OC-SVM should not be surprising, as it converges to the true density level set~\citep{vert2006consistency}.
-Ref.~\citep{goldstein2016comparative} mentions that setting $\nu=0.5$ provides universally good results, which may be the reason why many authors do not tune it, and also it contrasts with theory, according to which it should be set to much lower values ($\nu = 0.05$).
+This study has varied the $\nu$ parameter, kernels, and their parameters, which is much more than the most prior art does, which is fixing the kernel to RBF and tests few values of its width $\gamma$ and $\nu.$ Inclusion of other kernels into the search for hyperparameters seems to be the major source of improvement in this case.
+Replacing the OC-SVM with one restricted to use only the RBF kernel and $\nu=0.5$ yields an increase in average rank from $2.9$ to $8.1$ with an average decrease in performance by $0.06$, measured in AUC in the anomaly validation context.
+This version of OC-SVM is then easily surpassed by variational autoencoders and kNN, as demonstrated in Supplementary, Table \ref{tab:tabular_auc_auc_meanmax_orbf_ranks_only}.
+The importance of the choice of kernel is furthermore illustrated by the fact that the sigmoid kernel was the optimal choice for 23 datasets, while the RBF kernel only for 13.
+Ref.~\citep{goldstein2016comparative} mentions that setting $\nu=0.5$ provides universally good results, which may be the reason why many authors do not tune it.
+In theory, it should be set to much lower values ($\nu = 0.05$) corresponding to the presumed low ratio of anomalies in data, but with Bayesian optimization, we found that the best estimate of $\nu$ was in some cases even higher, such as $\sim0.75$ on the statlog-vehicle dataset.